toomuchdesign/offside/README.md

   </div>
 ```

-Offside is designed to work with your existing HTML.
+Offside.js is designed to work with your existing HTML.

 It **doesn't pre-requires any specific markup**.
 When Offside initializes It just adds a few classes on existing DOM elements.